The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Discussion

 \section{Discussion}

 In this work we developed the BPgWSP test that raises a signal if there is an indication of non-constant hazard over time for an AE after drug intake incorporating prior knowledge about the time of occurrence.
-The defined test was tuned based on a simulation study which led to a one-fits-all approach.
-Consequently, we applied the test with the recommended tuning to real data. \\
+The defined test was tuned based on a simulation study which led to a one-fits-all approach. \\

-The underlying assumption of the BPgWSP test is that the hazard should be constant if there is no drug-AE association.
-This assumption also underlies the work of \citet{cornelius2012} and the extension by \cite{sauzet2022} in the frequentist framework.
-While this heuristic assumption can be refuted due to various confounding factors, we argue that this simplified model is good enough for flagging possible associations because finding causal association is not the aim of the procedure.
+An important aspect of our proposed BPgWSP test is the role of prior information in shaping its performance.
+The BPgWSP test performs very well under correct prior assumptions and outperforms the frequentist approach.
+If the prior specification is wrong, the performance of the test decreases considerably which is also reflected in the case study.

+We recommend using the BPgWSP test only in case of certainty about prior information, and otherwise, use the frequentist approach.
+In light of these results, correct prior elicitation is of importance.
+It is advised to follow procedures recommended by others.
+See O{'}Hagan for an introduction.\cite{prior_el} \\

 The simulation study enabled an initial assessment of the test performance and the conclusion of a recommended BPgWSP test tuning for application in an automated one-fits-all manner to a multitude of drug-AE combinations.
-Arguably, the amount of combinations of simulation scenarios and prior specifications considered within the frame of the simulation study is too limited to draw general conclusions on tuning parameters and only gives advise for tuning choices.
-For instance only one censoring time (365) was considered for data generation and only one standard deviation (10) was considered for the prior belief specification such that insights on the expected performance in case of alternative specifications cannot be drawn.
-This was due to the practicality of presenting the methods.
-In general however, we recommend to tune the BPgWSP test with an additional simulation study adjusted for the circumstances of interest.
-To do so, we provide the R package BWSPsignal available on \url{https://github.com/julia-dyck/BWSPsignal} such that new values to specify the data generating characteristics (see sec. \ref{sec:datagenpars}), model specifications (see sec. \ref{sec:priorspec}) and tuning parameters for the HDI+ROPE test setup (see sec. \ref{sec:tuningpars}) can be easily evaluated. \\

-In the case study, we applied the BPgWSP test to real data on bisphosphonates with adverse events known to be ADRs caused by the drug (headache, musculoskeletal pain) and adverse events not identified as ADR (alopecia, carpal tunnel syndrome).
-The BPgWSP test tuned based on the simulation results was able to raise a signal under varying prior beliefs for the known ADRs.
-It returned ambiguous test results for adverse events not categorized as ADRs under some prior belief specifications.
-The performance of the BPgWSP test depends on whether the observation period encompasses the expected event-time and on the rareness of the adverse event.
-This is an additional argument for the need of more differentiated and context specific tuning of the BPgWSP test.
-Simulations representing the data scenarios better could improve the test performance in the case study applications.\\
+In general, however, we recommend tuning the BPgWSP test with an additional simulation study.
+For this purpose, we developed the R package BWSPsignal.\cite{BWSPsignal}